Other safety measures

 Tooth brushing can continue where there are adequate facilities to do so.
 Settings operating toothbrushing should follow the Childsmile updated guidance.

-If a child exhibits symptoms consistent with COVID-19a ventilated space must be available for the child to wait in until they can be collected by their parent.
-Where space allows, you should prevent contact between any other children in the setting.
+If a child exhibits symptoms consistent with COVID-19, a ventilated space must be available for the child to wait in until they can be collected by their parent/carer.
+Where space allows, you should prevent contact with any other children in the setting.
 Care must be taken however to ensure the appropriate levels of supervision of all children.
 Read the advice on what to do if someone is symptomatic.

-Advice on cleaning of premises after a person who potentially has COVID-19 has left the school premises can be found in the Health Protection Scotland Guidance for Non-Healthcare Settings.
+Advice on cleaning of premises after a person who potentially has COVID-19 has left the setting can be found in the Health Protection Scotland Guidance for Non-Healthcare Settings.

 All parents and carers, and where relevant assistants, should be advised that children who have symptoms, or who have household members who have symptoms, should not attend the setting, and should follow advice to self-isolate and book a test.